LMDoc/willowcottage/README.md

 Promotional website for a rental cottage in South Yorkshire, UK.

-Includes responsive CSS for tablet and mobile platforms.
+Responsive Design using CSS Flexbox (tablet and mobile).